 You’ll also need to specify an incorporator, who will serve as the person to sign the Articles of Incorporation.
 An incorporator can also be a director in Alaska but does not have to be.
 An owner in the company will typically serve as the incorporator.

 Now that you have a corporation name, an incorporator, and directors, you’re ready to select an Alaska registered agent.
-Your registered agent will serve as a third party between your corporation and the Alaska Secretary of State’s office, receiving important paperwork and communications on your behalf.
+Your registered agent will serve as a third party between your corporation and the Alaska Division of Corporations, Business and Professional Licensing’s office, receiving important paperwork and communications on your behalf.
 You must designate a registered agent to register your corporation with the state of Alaska.

 The registered agent must be an individual resident of Alaska or a corporation authorized to transact business in Alaska.
 To become a registered agent in Alaska, you must have a primary operating address within the state and be available between the hours of 9 a.m. and 5 p.m. to receive sensitive documents in person.
 You cannot use a P.O. box as your registered agent’s operating address.

 While you (or a director in your corporation) can act as your company’s registered agent, you might want to work with an outside party.
 Although it’s legal to serve as your own registered agent, partnering with an outside agent service has its benefits.
 A few to consider include:

 Once you’ve selected a registered agent, you’re ready to file your Articles of Incorporation.
 This document legitimizes your business with the state of Alaska and allows the government to officially recognize you as a corporation, so you can begin handling business.